 All right.
-Now, that that's done, we can celebrate the winner of the content wars: streaming!
-Here are the best streaming media devices you can buy in 2022.
+Now that that’s finished, we can celebrate the winner of the content wars: streaming!
+Here are the best streaming media devices you can buy in 2024.

 Roku Streaming Stick 4K